Click here to listen to a reading of this blog:

 In my personal experience, I feel that the term ‘borderline hypothyroid’ or ‘subclinical hypothyroidism’ used when a doctor refuses treatment, is them acknowledging your thyroid isn’t performing great, but not yet bad enough to receive medication.

-It’s a limbo stage where, disgustingly, many people are left without any further support or guidance on their health.
+You’re left in a limbo stage where, disgustingly, many people are left without any further support or guidance on their health.
 Some stay in this limbo for years, going back to the doctor numerous times only to be told they’re still ‘only borderline’ and refused any further help.
 When actually, treatment could really help them.

 The Problem with The Phrase